NordicSemiconductor/pc-nrfconnect-npm/doc/docs/profiling_battery.md

 * nPM1304 EK:

     * The nPM Fuel Gauge Board is not required.
-    * Connect the nPM1304 EK and download the software.
+    * Connect the nPM1304 EK and download the software as described in [Connect the nPM1304 EK with nPM PowerUP](https://docs.nordicsemi.com/bundle/ug_npm1304_ek/page/UG/nPM1304_EK/use_ek_power_up.html).

 ## Profiling a battery in the {{app_name}}